darrenpmeyer/openc/README.md

 If you set the environment variable `DEBUG` to a True value (e.g. `1`), openc will be more verbose and add timestamps to each thing it writes to the console.

+## Event hooks

+If you include a `connect.hook` executable file in your config directory (e.g. `~/.openc/connect.hook`), it will be run on a successfull connection.
+This is useful for e.g. a script which adds additional routes.

+Other event hooks may be possible in the future.

 # Notes

 This software is **alpha** and provided **without warranty of any kind, express or implied**.
 Use it at your own risk, since it has not been tested thoroughly and might cause issues.